 Skip to main content

 Custom tools allow you to define reusable, parameterized SQL operations that are automatically registered as MCP tools.
 They provide type-safe interfaces for common database queries without writing repetitive code.
+Custom tools are ideal for:

 [[tools]]